 My tax situation is very complicated.
 How can I get guidance on my responsibilities from the Department?

 DOR administers the laws governing all types of state taxes strictly according to the Massachusetts General Laws.

-DOR's Rulings and Regulations Bureau issues public written statements that explain the Commonwealth's tax laws in detail.
+DOR's Rulings and Regulations Bureau issues public written statements that explain the Commonwealth's tax laws in detail, all of which are available at DOR's online Legal Library, 24 hours-a-day, seven days-a-week.
 These documents are useful tools for taxpayers and tax practitioners who want to know DOR's official stand on an issue.

 Unlike oral advice from the Department, which is advisory only, DOR's public written statements listed below are official statements of DOR policy.
 Many complicated questions commonly raised by taxpayers are answered in one of the following DOR public written statements:

 Regulations are DOR's official interpretations of Massachusetts tax statutes.
 DOR issues regulations after public hearings in order to communicate clearly to taxpayers and their representatives the Department's position on a particular issue or specific provisions of the law.
 Industry groups, tax professionals and private individuals are encouraged to take part in the regulatory process.

 Technical Information Releases (TIRs) explain changes in federal or Massachusetts tax laws.
 TIRs also communicate DOR's response to those law changes or to court decisions affecting federal or state tax laws or administration.

 DOR Directives are concise statements of position, designed to clarify specific issues that are not covered in any regulation or other public written statement.